TediCross/TediCross/README.md

    - The Telegram bot must be able to access all messages.
 Talk to [@BotFather](https://t.me/BotFather) to disable privacy mode for the bot
    - Do NOT use another bot you already have running.
 That will cause all sorts of weird problems.
 Make a new one
  7. Aquire a bot token for Discord ([How to create a Discord bot](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)) and put it in the settings file under `discord.token`. **NOTE** that the token is NOT the "Client Secret".
 The token is under the section "App bot user" further down the page
+Also make it a Real Bot!
+Scroll down until you see "Create a bot user" and click that.
+Also click "Yes, do it!"
    - Do NOT use another bot you already have running.
 That will cause all sorts of weird problems.
 Make a new one
  8. Add the Telegram bot to the Telegram chat
    - If the Telegram chat is a supergroup, the bot also needs to be admin of the group, or it won't get the messages.
 The creator of the supergroup is able to give it admin rights